Hexagram Sixty-four—Not Yet Completed

-Your symbol is Hexagram sixty-four, incompleteness.
+Hexagram Sixty-four, the last of the hexagrams, shows incompleteness.
 Be cautious, because although it seems a current project is finished, there is still more to do.

 The first line, yin, shows a fox crossing a stream.
 If she lets her guard down, she will get her tail wet.
-This would be embarrassing for one who is supposed to be in charge of a situation.
+This is an embarrassing situation for one who is supposed to be in charge.

 The second line, yang, recommends taking due caution and acting correctly, just as one may cautiously apply the brakes in a carriage to avoid an accident.

 The third line, yin, warns that one should not go forward without finishing the current situation.
 The timing is appropriate to meet that last remaining challenge.

 The fourth line, yang, explains that through steadfast and intelligent action, a situation becomes successful and all questions are answered.
 Act just like a king who sets out on a potentially rewarding mission, determined to succeed.

 The fifth line, yin, explains that the qualities of wisdom, sincerity, and integrity come from hard work.
 The line encourages the subject to always finish projects completely, for this will bring success.